 SEATTLE — An insured has asked the Ninth Circuit U.S. Court of Appeals to reverse a lower federal court’s ruling that an insurer is not liable for damage to apartments from hidden decay under its policies' "collapse" provisions (American Economy Insurance Co. v.
 CHL, LLC, No. 16-35606, 9th Cir.).

-CHARLOTTE, N.C. — Chapter 11 debtor Kaiser Gypsum Co. on March 7 asked a North Carolina federal bankruptcy court for more time to file a plan of reorganization, two weeks after several insurance companies told the court the case should be dismissed because it was filed in bad faith (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
+CHARLOTTE, N.C. — An insurance coverage dispute over two polluted sites in Oregon and Washington between Chapter 11 debtor Kaiser Gypsum Co. and its insurers will not be decided by a North Carolina bankruptcy court after the court remanded the case May 16 (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
 N.C.
 Bkcy.).

-BALTIMORE — A Maryland federal judge on March 10 granted motions for partial summary judgment filed by a number of insurers involved in an asbestos coverage dispute after determining that the insured’s claims regarding the exhaustion of the insurers’ policies were not timely filed (General Insurance Company of America v.
-The Walter E. Campbell Co.
-Inc., et al., No. 12-3307, D. Md.; 2017 U.S. Dist.
-LEXIS 34348).
+RICHMOND, Va. — An insured insulation company filed a notice May 2 to the Fourth Circuit U.S. Court of Appeals appealing a partial summary judgment order entered in favor of a number of solvent and insolvent insurers involved in an asbestos coverage dispute after it was determined that the insured’s claims regarding the exhaustion of the insurers’ policies were not timely filed (General Insurance Company of America and The Walter E. Campbell Co.
+Inc. v.
+The Continental Insurance Co., et al., No. 17-1585, 4th Cir.).